 Starlink offers service in over a million locations worldwide, across all seven continents.
 However, the budding broadband provider still faces a backlog of prospective customers waiting to receive equipment and start service.

 "We cannot afford to subsidize ventures that are not delivering the promised speeds or are not likely to meet program requirements," said FCC Chairwoman Jessica Rosenworcel, while also noting that Starlink's technology "has real promise."

-We'll continue to monitor Starlink's progress in 2022.
+We'll continue to monitor Starlink's progress in 2023.
 For now, here's everything you should know about it.

 That's the idea, yes.

 Like fellow satellite internet providers HughesNet and Viasat, Starlink wants to sell internet access -- particularly to people in rural areas and other parts of the world who don't already have access to high-speed broadband.